poleyme/ply_Indestructible_streetlights/README.md

-Fivem streetlights are buggy and often break without reason.
+FiveM streetlights are buggy and often break without reason.

-This script disables streetlamps damage and freezes their position
+This script disables streetlamp damage and freezes their position.

 <hr>

-Just decompress and ensure
+Just decompress and ensure it in your server configuration.

-You can add other props to!!!
+You can add other props too!

-Just open the client file and add it to the config
+Just open the client file and add them to the config.